 Tag archive for: Simulation

-Older people represent more than 20% of the French population (Source INSEE 2020), yet aging remains poorly understood.
-Thanks to the simulation tools offered in this innovative workshop, participants will be able to jump forward several years in time.
-This will allow them to hone their skills in supporting older people through experience.
+Older adults account for more than 20% of the French population (Source: INSEE 2020), yet the aging process remains poorly understood.
+Thanks to the simulation tools offered in this innovative workshop, participants will be able to take a leap forward in time by several years.
+Through this experience, they will be able to hone their skills in supporting older adults.

 Why this workshop?

-This workshop, offered by the School of Geriatrics and Gerontology, was created to allow participants to experience the main impairments associated with aging.
+This workshop, offered by the School of Geriatrics and Gerontology, was designed to allow participants to experience the major impairments associated with aging.

-It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, design engineer.
+It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-Special equipment allows participants to experience the main age-related impairments through sensory means.
-This enables them to perceive the difficulties faced by older adults and better understand their behaviors and specific needs.
+Special equipment allows participants to experience firsthand the sensory challenges associated with aging.
+This helps them recognize the difficulties faced by older adults and better understand their behaviors and specific needs.

-The effectiveness of this simulation method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. Filz S.A., Dr. Swoboda W. et al.).
+The effectiveness of this simulation-based method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. Filz S.A., Dr. Swoboda W., et al.).

-The research, conducted in the form of practical training sessions involving the wearing of a simulation suit, led to the following results:
+The research, conducted in the form of practical training sessions involving the use of a simulation suit, yielded the following results:

 - Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.